Psychology — Ph.D.

 - A bachelor's degree in psychology or a related discipline.

-- An undergraduate G.P.A. of 3.0 or higher on a 4.0 scale or a master’s degree G.P.A. of 3.3 or higher from a regionally accredited graduate program
+- An undergraduate G.P.A. of 3.0 or higher on a 4.0 scale or a master’s degree G.P.A. of 3.3 or higher from an accredited college or university.

 - Verbal and quantitative scores, Graduate Record Examination (GRE) general test: The sum of the GRE verbal and quantitative percentile rankings must equal or exceed 100, and neither percentile ranks can be below the 35th percentile.
-Only the most current GRE scores are admissible (exam must have been taken within the last 5 years and the most recent dated exam will be considered).
+Only the most current GRE scores are admissible (exam must have been taken within the last five years and the most recent dated exam will be considered).
 The GRE psychology subject examination is not required.
+Due to issues associated with the COVID-19 pandemic, the GRE General Test is waived for all 2021-2022 applicants to doctoral programs in the School of Behavioral Health.
+Please do not submit GRE scores through ETS or report your scores in any application materials as they will not be taken into consideration.

 - Writing assessment, GRE general test: The GRE analytical writing section score must equal 4.0 or higher.